 To see the information UNL has developed for management in drought, click here.

 NRD Sponsored Project Focuses On ET

-The board was recently updated on a project funded through the District in conjunction with the Upper Niobrara White and North Platte NRDs and the Nebraska Department of Natural Resources.
+The District has been part of a project funded in conjunction with the Upper Niobrara White and North Platte NRDs and the Nebraska Department of Natural Resources.

 The program comes from studies done in deficit irrigation to assist agricultural producers determine potential crops, populations, water needs and other factors when full irrigation is not possible.